FarronF/limerick-council-meetings/meetings/2022/03/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st February 2022.md

 much more conscious of the need to advise the Rents Unit of household changes which may

-impact on their rent and, as a result, there is a steady stream of rent assessment forms--- 6
+impact on their rent and, as a result, there is a steady stream of rent assessment forms
+---
+6

 being submitted on a daily basis and every effort is made to process these as promptly as